fdmsantos/moving-average/Readme.md

 Continuous integration / continuous delivery is implemented with circleCI

-There is 3 Steps:
+There are 3 Steps:

 1. test -> Creates a docker container with python 3.6.7 image and run the tests
 2. Build -> Creates a docker image based on Dockerfile
-3. Publish -> Push the docker image to docker docker hub
+3. Publish -> Push the docker image to docker hub

 # Log